isomerpages/gb-assist/pages/solutionrepo/solution393.md

 ---
-title: Planetary Mixer
+title: Planetary or Spiral Mixer
 permalink: /productivity-solutions-grant/solutionrepo/solution393
 ---

 #### Description

-Planetary mixer is a versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces
+Planetary/Spiral mixer are versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces.
 Available as floor-standing or tabletop model, and typically comes with interchangeable utensils such as a dough hook, mixing paddle and whisk.
 Ideal for companies dealing with soft food products.

-Grant support: 80% of cost of equipment, up to $30,000 grant

 #### Details of Solution